AbhishekSharma6903/Cyber_Bullying_Detection/README.md

 such as “the”, “a”, “an”, “in”, which are not significant and do not affect the meaning of the data to be interpreted.
-3) To remove punctuation, we save only the characters that are not punctuation, which can be checked by using string.punctuation .
+3) To remove punctuation, we save only the characters that are not punctuation, which can be checked by using string.punctuation .
-4) Stemming: Stemming is a process of linguistic normalization, which reduces words to their word root word.
+4) Stemming: Stemming is a process of linguistic normalization, which reduces words to their word root word.
 We stem the tokens using nltk.stem.porter.PorterStemmer to get the stemmed tokens.
-For example, connection, connected, connecting word reduce to a common word ”connect”.
+For example, connection, connected, connecting word reduce to a common word ”connect”.
 5) Digit removal: We also filtered out any numeric content as it doesn’t contribute to cyberbullying.
 6) Now the next step was to extract features so that it can be used with ML algorithms, for which we used TF-IDF Transform using Python’s sklearn libary.
-TF-IDF is a statistical measure to evaluate the relevance of a word, which is basically calculated by multiplying the number of times that words appeared in the document by the inverse document frequency of the word.
-TF-IDF uses the method diminishing the weight (importance) of words appeared in many documents in common, considered them incapable of discerning the documents, rather than simply counting the frequency of words as CountVectorizer does.
-The outcomematrix consists of each document (row) and each word (column) and the importance (weight) computed by tf * idf (values of the matrix).
+TF-IDF is a statistical measure to evaluate the relevance of a word, which is basically calculated by multiplying the number of times that words appeared in the document by the inverse document frequency of the word.
+TF-IDF uses the method diminishing the weight (importance) of words appeared in many documents in common, considered them incapable of discerning the documents, rather than simply counting the frequency of words as CountVectorizer does.
+The outcomematrix consists of each document (row) and each word (column) and the importance (weight) computed by tf * idf (values of the matrix).
 If a word has high tf-idf in a document, it has most of the times occurred in given documents and must be absent in the other documents.
 So the words must